artela-network/artela-docs/docs/develop/reference/aspect-tool/config/index.md

 ### 2.Network Rpc

-modify the `project.config.json` in the project root folder to set the network configurations as the following (assuming we are using [artela devnet](/develop/node/access-testnet), if you are using your own node, please change the config accordingly):
+Modify the `project.config.json` in the project root folder to set the network configurations as the following (assuming we are using [Artela BetaNet](/develop/node/access-testnet), if you are using your own node, please change the config accordingly):

 ```json